withpoly/interview-with-poly/README.md

 > **Warning**
 > Please do not open a pull request against this repo!
 That will make your
 > submission public to anyone and easily searchable.

-### Asking for clarification

-If you have any clarifying questions about your interview prompt or the interview process, feel free to open a github issue and I will try to address the question there.